koba04/jsconf-jp-presentation/packages/slide/slides/2-agenda.md

 Second, I'm going to describe what React custom renderer is and how to create a custom renderer.
 I'm also going to explan the internal architecture of React.

-Finally, I'm going to give a live demo to use a custom renderer.
+Finally, I'm going to give a live demo on how to use a custom renderer.
 I'm going to create a tiny custom renderer on live coding!
 -->